NHL Regular Season & Stanley Cup Preview & Betting Guide

 Eastern Conference Final Whitewashers

-There have been mixed results for teams who have whitewashed their Conference final, the last to do so was the Panthers in 2023 who went on to lose 4-1 to the VGK in the Stanley Cup final.
+There have been mixed results for teams that have whitewashed their Conference final; the last to do so was the Panthers in 2023, who went on to lose 4-1 to the VGK in the Stanley Cup final.

 NHL Western Conference Finals Statistics